 We all experience travel differently.
 Some love to haggle souvenirs at the bazaar, while others are repulsed by the thought.

 When your perception meets reality, there might be disappointment.

-It is best to have an open mind and an accommodating temperament.
+It is best to have an open mind and an accommodating temperament if you want your first international vacation to be a success.
 Expectations are just that.
 There is no need to expect, just experience.